Grace Lee Boggs: Activism

 Facing significant barriers in the academic world in the 1940s, she took a low-paying job at the University of Chicago Philosophy Library.
 As a result of their activism on tenants' rights, she joined the revolutionary left Workers Party, known for its Third Camp position regarding the Soviet Union, which it saw as bureaucratic collectivist.
 At this point, she began the trajectory that she would follow for the rest of her life: a focus on struggles in the African-American community.

 She met C. L. R. James during a speaking engagement in Chicago and moved to New York.
 She met many activists and cultural figures such as author Richard Wright and dancer Katharine Dunham.
 She also translated into English many of the essays in Karl Marx's Economic and Philosophical Manuscripts of 1844 for the first time.
 She soon joined the Johnson–Forest Tendency led by James, Raya Dunayevskaya and Lee.
 They focused more centrally on marginalized groups such as women, people of color and youth as well as breaking with the notion of the vanguard party.
-While originally operating as a tendency of the Workers Party, they briefly rejoined the Socialist Workers Party before leaving the Trotskyist left entirely.
-The Johnson–Forest Tendency also characterized the USSR as State Capitalist.
 She wrote for the Johnson–Forest Tendency under the party pseudonym Ria Stone.
+While originally operating as a tendency of the Workers Party, they briefly rejoined the Socialist Workers Party before leaving the Trotskyist left entirely, forming the Correspondence Publishing Committee in 1951.
 She married African-American auto worker and political activist James Boggs in 1953.

 That same year she and James moved to Detroit, where they continued to focus on Civil Rights and Black Power Movement activism.
-As scholar Brian Doucet articulates in his interview conducted with Boggs in 2014, "Living in Detroit influenced the Boggs' thinking on the role of automation, capital flight, and racism."
+As scholar Brian Doucet articulates in his interview conducted with Boggs in 2014: "Living in Detroit influenced the Boggs' thinking on the role of automation, capital flight, and racism."
 Boggs helped found the Detroit Asian Political Alliance in 1970.